cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/towards-turqoise.md

 title: "Towards Turqoise"
 date: 2022-06-01T05:26:15Z
 draft: false
-weight: 70
+weight: 72
 ---
-I long for a world of Turquoise.
-I initially hoped that simply telling people the Spiral Dynamics story would waken them to the same longing.
+I initially hoped that simply telling people the Spiral Dynamics story would wake them up to Turquoise.
 But nope.
 Most people are not quite ready yet.
 I feel like a popcorn kernel that has popped a little earlier than the rest.
 I hope and pray that it is just a matter of time before the rest of the kernels start popping so I can nestle in with them, but in the meantime it looks like I have some work to do.

 I want people to end up where I am.
 How did I get to this point?
 I found a number of wise schools to guide me.
 I was asked to seriously commit to a rich, deeply fulfilling life.
 And I did.
 I now awaken each morning to joy.
 Then I was taught to find something  bigger than myself, and then finally I woke up to what I am called to do.
 This is a powerful path to walk.
-Since you are probably at Yellow, you too are on this path.
-Please be willing to go even deeper.
-It can be very hard and scary at times, but there is enormous joy too.
+Please walk with me.

 Do you remember the initial plan?